seetadev/PolyOps/README.md

 Ensure effective design, engineering and delivery of solution for detecting & managing UAVs & Drones using modular iot gateway device solution, setting up geo fences using predictive analytics, expert.ai nlp apis, automation, Ethereum & Filecoin eco-system tools compiled to FVM.

-Benefits: Enable effective management and communication setup for Drones utilized in Construction, Logistics, Operations, Remote Water Monitoring, Sewage Management, Quality Assurance and Recyclability of Water in rivers.

 Platform Features:

 •Detection : Identifying the drones & UAVs in the video feed using object detection.